-16.1 The Provider shall not assign, transfer or novate the Services or any part of the Contract.

-16.2 The Provider shall not sub-contract the Services or any part of them without the prior written consent of the Council.

-16.3 Sub-contracting of this Contract shall not in any way relieve the Provider of its obligations under the Contract.

-16.4 Where consent is given by the Council for sub-contracting the Provider shall ensure that the sub-contractor has and maintains adequate insurance having regard to the obligations the sub-contractor is contracted to fulfil.
-17. RIGHTS OF THIRD PARTIES a) (where the Provider is an individual) if a petition is presented for the Provider's bankruptcy or the Provider makes any composition or arrangement with or for the benefit of creditors, or makes any conveyance or assignment for the benefit of creditors, or if an administrator is appointed to manage his affairs:
+- 16.1 The Provider shall not assign, transfer or novate the Services or any part of the Contract. - 16.2 The Provider shall not sub-contract the Services or any part of them without the prior written consent of the Council. - 16.3 Sub-contracting of this Contract shall not in any way relieve the Provider of its obligations under the Contract - 16.4 Where consent is given by the Council for sub-contracting the Provider shall ensure that the sub-contractor has and maintains adequate insurance having regard to the obligations the sub-contractor is contracted

+17 RIGHTS OF THIRD PARTIES

 Unless explicitly stated in a clause of this Contract, this Contract shall not create any rights which are enforceable by anyone other than the Parties.
+18. TERMINATION

-18. TERMINATION b) (where the Provider is a firm; or a number of persons acting together in any capacity) if any event in (a) or (c) of this clause occurs in respect of any partner in the firm or any of those persons or a petition is presented for the Provider to be wound up as an unregistered company; or c) where the Provider is a company, if the company passes a resolution for winding-up or the court makes an administration order or a winding-up order, or the company makes a composition or arrangement with its creditors, or an administrative receiver, receiver or manager is appointed by a creditor or by the court, or possession is taken of any of its property under the terms of a floating charge.
+- 18.1 The Provider shall notify the Council in writing immediately upon the occurrence of any of the following events: - a) (where the Provider is an individual) if a petition is presented for the Provider's bankruptcy or the Provider makes any composition or arrangement with or for the benefit of creditors, or makes any conveyance or assignment for the benefit of creditors, or if an administrator is appointed to manage his - b) (where the Provider is a firm; or a number of persons acting together in any capacity) if any event in (a) or (c) of this clause occurs in respect of any partner in the firm or any of those persons or a petition is presented for the Provider to be wound up as an unregistered company; or - c) where the Provider is a company, if the company passes a resolution for winding-up or the court makes an administration order or a winding-up order, or the company makes a composition or arrangement with its creditors, or an administrative receiver receiver or manager is appointed by a creditor or by the court, or possession is taken of any of its property under the terms of a - 18.2 The Council shall be entitled to terminate this Contract by notice to the Provider with immediate effect if: